-- Teachers may only be asked to temporarily forego their minimum entitlement to non-contact hours when: - i.
-All reasonable options have been investigated and no alternative to a reduction in entitlement can be found. - ii.
-The request is made on an individual basis as a blanket request for agreement to reduction in non-contact entitlements indicates a need to review timetable structures and operation. - iii.
-There is a sudden unforeseen event. - iv.
-No casual reliever can be found after timely and appropriate efforts have been made. - v.
-On a longer-term basis, and after all reasonable endeavours have been exhausted, the timetable can only be made to operate if a teacher teaches for a specified period of time at a higher level of contact than their minimum non-contact entitlement allows. - vi.
-Teachers holding more than the minimum non-contact hours have first been asked to forego one or more of those additional non-contact hours. - Where non-contact hours for any individual teacher cannot be implemented, the teacher will be offered the opportunity to review the timetable and suggest changes that would allow the allocation of their non-contact entitlement.
-If it is subsequently agreed that there is a genuine reason for it being impossible to provide the non-contact entitlement within the timetable, then the Principal of Principal's delegate and the teacher may mutually agree to compensate the teacher with:
+- Where non-contact hours for any individual teacher cannot be implemented on a longer-term basis, and - o after all reasonable endeavours have been exhausted, - the timetable can only be made to operate if a teacher teaches for a specified period at a higher level of contact than their minimum non-contact entitlement allows, the teacher will be offered the opportunity to review the timetable and suggest changes that would allow the allocation of their non-contact entitlement.
+If it is subsequently agreed that there is a genuine reason for it being impossible to provide the non-contact entitlement within the timetable, then the Principal or Principal's delegate and the teacher may mutually agree to compensate the teacher with:

 i.
 An equivalent increase in the allocation of time for non-contact teaching duties at another point in the school year; or ii.
 An equivalent increase in the allocation of time for non-contact teaching duties in the following school year; or iii.
 An equivalent reduction in non-teaching or supervisory duties outside the school's timetabled teaching periods; or iv.
-Compensatory relief cover for the teacher during that school year; or
+Compensatory relief cover for the teacher during that school year; or v.
+Some combination of the above

-- v.
-Some combination of the above - When a teacher requests to forgo their minimum entitlement to non-contact, their attention will be drawn to the provisions for timetabling and the considerations of this policy will be applied
+- When a teacher requests to forgo their minimum entitlement to non-contact time, their attention will be drawn to the provisions for timetabling and the considerations of this policy will be applied. - The principal shall provide a record of relief cover, both internal and external as part of the report to the board each year.